zerynth/docs-v3/docs/hardware/EXP-AIN.md

-# **EXP-IO**
+# **EXP-AIN**

-The EXP-IO expansion board is a mixed input/output module that features:
+The EXP-AIN expansion board is an analog input module that features:

-* **Relay**: The board features 4 Solid state relays Normally open connection rated at 36Vdc, This enables developers to control actuators easily using Software libraries with Zerynth SDK.
-* **Opto-isolated digital inputs**: 2 channels of opto-isolated digital inputs are available on the board.
-* **2 Analog Channels channels**: Connect your sensor easily and read the data from the sensors over the 2 industrial-compatible channels on the board.
+* **8 Analog Channels channels**: Connect your sensor easily and read the data from the sensors over the 8 industrial-compatible channels on the board.
 The channels support voltage-based ( ±10V), current-based (±20mA) or resistive sensors (calibrated for 11 Kohm for best precision).

 <figure>
   <a data-fancybox="gallery" href="../img/EXP-IO-front.png">